 Have you ever felt that you own too much stuff?
-A second car you barely drive, a set of garden tools you use only once a year, a room on the upper floor you enter just to wipe the dust.
-If you’ve already thought about selling or renting your unused property - you are a candidate for the sharing economy.
-If your idea was to create a project to enable the quick exchange of goods or services - congratulations!
+You have a second car you barely drive, a set of garden tools you use only once a year, or a room on the upper floor you enter just to wipe the dust off of.
+If you’ve already thought about selling or renting your unused property, then you’re a candidate for the sharing economy.
+If your idea was to create an online marketplace to enable the quick and easy exchange of goods or services - congratulations!
 You can call yourself an entrepreneur.

-The sharing economy has become a buzzword in just few years.
-Quite obviously, it means sharing the property you own, but temporarily don’t use, with people who may be in need of it.
+The sharing economy has become a buzzword in recent years.
+Quite obviously, it means sharing property you own, but temporarily don’t use, with people who may be in need of it.

-Exchanging goods and services isn’t a new approach, but the digital evolution of the recent years has presented an elegant solution to make the sharing economy massive and international - online marketplaces - and the hype began.
+Exchanging goods and services isn’t a new idea.
+However, the digital evolution presented an elegant solution that makes the sharing economy massive and international through online marketplaces - and the hype began.

-In 2007 two young men moved to San Francisco with one aim - to become a part of a rapidly developing tech industry.
-They could hardly pay the rent and started to look for ideas how to earn money quickly.
-At that time the Industry Design Conference took place in SF.
-The men took a moment and decided to offer airbeds and breakfast to the participants who had not managed to book a hotel.
-The first three customers came very quickly and proved that sharing free space in a flat or house may be a good way to earn extra money.
+In 2007, two young men moved to San Francisco with one aim - to become a part of a rapidly developing tech industry.
+They could barely pay the rent, so they started to look for ideas to earn money quickly.
+During this period, the Industry Design Conference took place in SF.
+The men took a moment and decided to offer airbeds and breakfast to participants who had not managed to book a hotel.
+The first three customers came very quickly, proving that sharing free space in a flat or house may be a good way to earn extra money.

 These two young men were Brian Chesky and Joe Gebbia, and their idea turned into one of the most successful startups of our time - Airbnb.

-Besides being one of the pioneers of sharing economy, Airbnb is a classic example of an online marketplace.
-What is it?
-What is the difference between a marketplace and an online shop?
+In addition to being a pioneer of the sharing economy, Airbnb is a classic example of an online marketplace.

-An online marketplace is a website or app where third party providers can submit their goods and services, presenting them directly to potential customers.
-The key feature of a marketplace is the peer-to-peer approach.
-This means that everyone (not necessary a company) can be a distributor, as well as a buyer.
+What is an online marketplace?
+It is a website or app where third-party providers can submit their goods and services to be presented directly to potential customers.
+The key feature of a marketplace like Airbnb is the peer-to-peer approach.
+This means that anyone (not necessarily a company) can be a distributor and a buyer.

-One of the nice things about the sharing economy is the fact that literally anyone can enter the market with a marketplace idea, and become successful.
+One nice thing about the sharing economy is the fact that literally anyone can enter the market with a marketplace idea and become successful.

-Take for example Airbnb; it started with solving a problem the founders themselves had, and this grew into a company which now operates in 99% of countries worldwide.
-So, having an idea is important, and here is how you can discover the potential of your idea.
+Take Airbnb for example.
+It began by solving a problem the founders themselves had and grew into a company that now operates in 99% of countries worldwide.
+So, having an idea is important, and below we’ll show you how to understand the potential of your idea.

-Is there the pain point you are going to solve with your app?
+Is there a pain point you are going to solve by building a marketplace?

-Brian Chesky and Joe Gebbia were focusing on solving their own problem, and not on doing business.
-But suddenly it turned out that their pain point resonated with the problems of millions of people all around the globe; those who had unused spaces in their flats and houses, and others who were looking for convenient and cheap accommodation during their trips.
+Chesky and Gebbia were focused on solving their own problem, not on doing business.
+But it turned out that their pain point resonated with the problems of millions of people all around the globe: those who had unused space in their flats and houses, and others who were looking for convenient and cheap accommodation during trips.

-The key to the success of their idea was simple - discovering the pain points of both sides (the service providers and the customers) and offering the best solution possible.
+The key to the success of their idea was simple.
+They discovered the pain points of service providers and customers and then built the best solution possible for both sides.

-But unfortunately, not every idea can become a unicorn worth billions of dollars.
+Unfortunately, not every idea can become a unicorn worth billions of dollars.
 42% of startups fail due to lack of market need.
-In other words, there may be great ideas, but no one actually needs them.
+In other words, while there may be great ideas, no one actually needs them.

 How to define your target audience?

-Based on market research, you have to define your buyer personas.
-These are the semi-fictional characters that have the features of your ideal customer.
+Based on market research, you need to define your buyer personas.
+These are semi-fictional characters that have the features of your ideal customer.

 To describe your potential customer as precisely as possible, follow these points: